gmosx/i18n-js/README.md

 # I18N

 `I18N` is a JavaScript internationalization library.
-It leverages the ES' `tagged template literals` to provide an intuitive interface.
+It leverages `tagged template literals` to provide an intuitive interface.

 ## Features